kubernetes/enhancements/keps/sig-apps/4650-stateful-set-update-claim-template/README.md

 1. Introduce a new field in StatefulSet `spec`: `volumeClaimUpdateStrategy` to specify how to coordinate the update of PVCs and Pods.
 Possible values are:
    - `OnDelete`: the default value, only update the PVC when the the old PVC is deleted.
-   - `InPlace`: update the PVC in-place if possible.
+   - `InPlace`: patch the PVC in-place if possible.
 Also includes the `OnDelete` behavior.

 2. Introduce a new field in StatefulSet `spec.updateStrategy.rollingUpdate`: `volumeClaimSyncStrategy` to specify how to update PVCs and Pods.
 Possible values are: